 A native of Milan, Italy, Formenti came to Weill Cornell Medicine and became chair of the newly established Department of Radiation Oncology and Associate Director of Radiation Oncology at the Sandra and Edward Meyer Cancer Center in July 2015.
-Prior to that, she spent 15 years as the Sandra and Edward H. Meyer Professor and Chairman of the Department of Radiation Oncology at New York University Langone Medical Center.
+Prior to that, she spent 15 years as the Sandra and Edward H. Meyer Professor and Chair of the Department of Radiation Oncology at New York University Langone Medical Center.

 Early in her career, she studied immunology under the tutelage of Malcolm Mitchell, M.D. at the University of Southern California.
 She learned that an optimal vaccine is: specific to the disease it is designed to treat; sufficiently targeted via neoantigens to prevent toxicity to normal tissues; able to convey robust immune memory; and easy to administer and/or boost.